Upgrade Compliments to Acknowledgements

 When I acknowledge, I say, ‘you have such a way with style.
 I love that shirt.
 It is so you’.
 The recipient now has more understanding/insight about themselves, about what they ‘be’ not what they ‘do’.
-What you do is an expression of what you be (what you are, your essential self).
-Being ‘seen’ by me invites much deeper connection with your core self.
+What you do is an expression of what you be (your essential self).
+Being ‘seen’ by another person invites much deeper connection with your core self.
 Acknowledgement celebrates what you are.

 Think of someone you know that seems to have the seed of adventure and curiosity in them.
 That is a part of them that defines them, makes them ‘what’ they are.
 Notice that this is a part of their essence and though it may seem stronger or weaker day to day, it seems to always be there at some level.
 And it is wonderful to experience.

 There is an indelible good within every being.
 That indelible good can be acknowledged at any time, independent of what the person is doing.
-We see this overarching good in almost everyone if we take the time to look.
+We see this overarching good in almost everyone, if we take the time to look.
 We don’t need to hear the ‘b’ in subtle to know it is there.
-Sense.
+Sense their indelible good.

 May I acknowledge you?